4.1 Sector overview

 4.4.4 Source-specific QA/QC and verification

-Carbon dioxide emissions from the iron and steel production and PFC emissions from aluminium production (trend assessment) were key categories in 2008.
+Carbon dioxide emissions from the iron and steel production and aluminium production subcategories were key categories in 2007.
+Perfluorocarbon emissions from aluminium production were also a key category (trend assessment).
 In the preparation of this inventory, the data for these subcategories underwent IPCC Tier 1 quality checks.
-Given the recalculations for CO2 emissions from aluminium production, this subcategory was also subject to IPCC quality checks.

 4.4.5 Source-specific recalculations

 The time series for emissions from steel production have been updated.
 New Zealand separated emissions from limestone, coke and electrodes used in the iron and steel-making process from the industrial process CO2 emissions for the first time in the 2008 inventory submission.
 In this submission, emissions from the use of limestone, coke and electrodes were instead separated from total emissions, including energy emissions from steel production.
 This is a more accurate way of reporting these emissions.
 Emissions from steel production were also recalculated for one company between 2000–2006 based on fuel input, production figures and estimated CO2.